csc-training/geocomputing/python/puhti/README.md

 ## Internal parallelization

 We can also paralellize within Python.
 In this case the Python code takes care of dividing the work to 3 processes, one for each input file.
-Python has several packages for code parallelization, here examples for `multiprocessing`, `joblib` and `dask` are provided. `multiprocessing` package is likely easiest to use and in inlcuded in all Python installations by default. `joblib` provides some more flexibility. `multiprocessing` and `joblib` are suitable for one node (max 40 cores).
+Python has several packages for code parallelization, here examples for `multiprocessing`, `joblib` and `dask` are provided. `multiprocessing` package is likely easiest to use and is included in all Python installations by default. `joblib` provides some more flexibility. `multiprocessing` and `joblib` are suitable for one node (max 40 cores).

 ### Multiprocessing